Angular-Wave/angular.ts/docs/content/docs/values/window.md

 angular.module('demo', []).value('$window', {});
 ```

-The wrapper also make accessible `window` directly in template scope via
+When combined with `ng-inject` directive, the wrapper also makes `window` object
-`ng-inject` directive.
+directly accessible in the template scope.

 #### Demo